hayde0264/CS-Degree/Design-Patterns/Behavioral/Answers/whatIsThe(Observer)Pattern.md

- # Explain the Observer Pattern
+# What is the Observer pattern?

 ## Visually: